stempler/bnd-platform/README.md

 * **useBndHashQualifiers** - if a hash calculated from the bnd configuration should be used as version qualifier for wrapped bundles.
 It replaces the default qualifier where applicable (default: `true`)
 * **useFeatureHashQualifiers** - if a hash based on the feature content should be appended as qualifier to feature versions (default: `true`)
 * **hashCalculator** - hash calculator for determining the hash qualifier from a bundle's bnd configuration, can be replaced by a custom closure (default: `ADLER32`)
+* **hashQualifierMap** - for bundles/features that would have hash based qualifiers, map those to qualifiers that ensure a specific behavior.
+The default qualifier map is based on version history persisted to a file and date based qualifiers to ensure increasing version qualifiers (can be important for update mechanisms).
+To use the default qualifier map, simply provide a file or file path for the version history to be stored in (will be stored as Json).
+* **defaultQualifierMapPrefix** - the prefix to use for version qualifiers provided via the default qualifier map (default: `'i'`)
+* **defaultQualifierMapFixedDatePattern** - a fixed pattern for formatting the current date for use as part of the qualifier.
+Provide the pattern in a form suitable for SimpleDataFormat that ensures that the order of those dates as String is the same as the date order (e.g. 'yyyyMMddHHmm')
 * **auxVersionedSymbolicNames** - states if the symbolic names for bundles created via the platformaux configuration should be adapted to include the version number.
 This is useful when dealing with systems that have problems when there actually are bundles with the same name but different versions.
 An example is Eclipse RCP plugin-based products - they can include only one version of a bundle with the same name. (default: `false`)
 * **removeSignaturesFromWrappedBundles** - if signatures should be removed from signed jars that are wrapped using bnd (default: `true`)